FitSNAP/FitSNAP/docs/source/Contributing.rst

 - Avoid global variables that are declared outside class methods or attributes, except in necessary circumstances; sometimes it's useful, but you need to make sure that it doesn't affect unrelated FitSNAP uses.
-- Prefer imported functions to new classes.
-If new classes are necessary, avoid state-dependent object oriented spaghetti.
+- Prefer imported functions to new classes with state dependence.

 For other style advice, consult Google's Python style guide when in doubt: https://google.github.io/styleguide/pyguide.html